Skip to content

 The Microsoft 365 price increase in 2026 is a useful trigger to review your setup, but it should not lead to rushed decisions.

 If you renew without checking your licence estate, you may pay more for waste that was already there.
-If you downgrade too quickly, you may remove apps, access, or security controls your business relies on.
+If you downgrade too quickly, you may remove apps, access or security controls your business relies on.

+The best approach is to review before renewal.
 Check what you have.
 Remove what you do not need.
 Understand which users need which plans.
 Confirm Teams and add-ons.
 Make sure security is not weakened by cost-saving changes.
+Then renew from a clean baseline.